flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ⚠️ When throttle sensitivity is changed, the throttle configuration needs to be adapted in most cases.

-:information_source: It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.

 :information_source: It is recommended to use a linear sensitivity for the throttle axis.

 :information_source: The throttle configuration can be adapted using the EFB.